IGME-RIT/unity-compute-shaders-structured-buffers/README.md

 *Unity Compute Shaders Part 4*

-As mentioned in part 3
+As mentioned in part 3, compute buffers are very flexible, and compute shaders can accept structs to format the data passed in.
+For our code, we will use the following:

 ```
-struct transformData {
+struct transformData
+{
     float4x4 transformationMatrix;
     float4 color;
     float3 velocity;
     float mass;
 };
 ```
-Is the same as
+Which is the same as
 ```
-public struct transformData
+public struct transformData {
-{
     public Matrix4x4 transformMatrix;
     public Vector4 color;
     public Vector3 velocity;